Khwaja Habib Ali Shah: Annual Urs at Hyderabad

-Urs Shareef ceremony begin from Qadam Rasool on 3rd D. Hujjah and end at Dargah Yousufian on 6th D. Hijjah.
+Urs Shareef ceremony begin from Qadam Rasool on 3rd D. Hujjah and end at Dargah Shareef Hazrat Pirani maa sahib - wife of Hazrat Mohammed Hafiz Ali Shah Khariabadi ra (Pir o Murshid of Hazrat Khaja Habib Ali Shah ra) at Dargah Yousufian ra (Hazrat Syed Yousufuddin ra and Hazrat Shareefudding Ra, Nampally, Hyderabad, India) on 6th D. Hijjah.
 People from various parts of the world attend the Urs Shareef and get benefitted (In addition to the zairain from various parts of India, people from South Africa, England, Kenya, Pakistan, Bangla Desh, UAE, Muscat are seen).
 It will be difficult to get a hotel accommodation during Urs Shareeef in the vicinity of Dargah Shareef.